 - If the document has been unlocked by an administrator or super administrator and the Event Date property has not been changed, the Retention batch process relocks the document.

 - If the document has been unlocked by an administrator or super administrator and the Event Date property has been changed manually, the Retention batch process recalculates a new Target Destruction Date.
-If the new Event Date is after the current date, the document is no longer in the retention period (the Life Cycle State property is set to Active) the Retention batch doesn't relock the document.
+If the new Event Date is after the current date (in the future), the document is no longer in the retention period (and the Life Cycle State property is set to Active), so the Retention batch doesn't relock the document.

-Learn more: Event Date property: reset the the start of the retention period in individual documents.
+Learn more: Reset the start of the retention period in individual documents: Event Date property.

 The retention period ends